Riccardo De Luca / ASSOCIATED PRESS

 But as a member of the Congregation of Bishops, Wuerl will have a say in which bishops lead the church into the future.
-Reese noted that the Archdiocese of Chicago — the third largest in the U.S. — will soon have a vacancy when Cardinal Francis George reaches mandatory retirement age of 75.
+Reese noted that the Archdiocese of Chicago — the third largest in the U.S. — will soon have a vacancy when Cardinal Francis George reaches mandatory retirement age.

 First published December 17 2013, 9:24 AM